The Renormalization Group for Large-Scale Structure: Origin of Galaxy Stochasticity: Conclusion

-In this work we continue to follow the philosophy introduced in Paper 1, which keeps the smoothing cutoff (i.e., the renormalization scale) finite, instead of subtracting the leading order contributions by taking the large-scale limit $\L \to 0$ as considered in usual EFT of LSS analyses.
-The finite-$\L$ allows for the derivation of the RG equations using the Wilson-Polchinski framework, which may account for a yet-to-be-determined amount of extra information from the resummation of part of higher-loop contributions as in the usual context of quantum field theory.
-We find that, different than for the bias parameters, the RG group equations for the stochastic parameters are nonlinear, which may suggest that some relevant information may be absorbed by the their RG flow.
+In this work we continue to follow the philosophy introduced in Paper 1, which keeps the smoothing cutoff (i.e., the renormalization scale) finite, instead of subtracting the leading order contributions by taking the large-scale limit $\L \to 0$ as considered in usual EFT of LSS analyses (see Sections 3 and 4 of Paper 1 for a comparison between both finite-$\L$ and $n$-point-function renormalization schemes).\footnote{For the renormalization of stochastic terms, see e.g. Appendix D of \cite{DAmico:2022osl,DAmico:2022ukl}.} The finite-$\L$ approach allows for the derivation of the RG equations using the Wilson-Polchinski framework, which may account for a yet-to-be-determined amount of extra information from the resummation of part of higher-loop contributions as in the usual context of quantum field theory, where large logarithms are resummed.
+We find that, different than for the bias parameters, the RG equations for the stochastic parameters are nonlinear, which may suggest that some relevant information may be absorbed by their RG flow.
+The discussion of whether more (non-perturbative) information can be extracted from the RG equations for the LSS coefficients is deferred for a future publication.
 Furthermore, non-trivial critical points may arise from the RG flow structure of the bias and stochastic parameters.
 These are directions we aim to investigate in the future.
-Another interesting generalization to be understood in light of the RG equations is the presence of primordial non-Gaussianities.
+Another interesting generalization to be understood in light of the RG equations is the presence of primordial non-Gaussianities \cite{Nikolis:2024kbx}.
 Non-Gaussianities lead to new types of vertices for which the RG equations (and their inbuilt resummation) may be relevant.

 \acknowledgments HR is supported by the Deutsche Forschungsgemeinschaft under Germany's Excellence Strategy EXC 2094 `ORIGINS'.
 (No.\,390783311).
-We thank Giovanni Cabass, Mathias Garny, Charalampos Nikolis, and Marko Simonovic for discussions and Charalampos Nikolis and Beatriz Tucci for feedback on the paper.
+We thank Giovanni Cabass, Mathias Garny, Matt Lewandowski, Mehrdad Mirbabayi, Charalampos Nikolis, and Marko Simonovic for discussions and Charalampos Nikolis and Beatriz Tucci for feedback on the paper.